Lior Golan Sells 10,000 Shares of Taboola.com Ltd. (NASDAQ:TBLA) Stock

-Taboola.com Ltd. (NASDAQ:TBLA – Free Report) CTO Lior Golan sold 10,000 shares of the company’s stock in a transaction that occurred on Wednesday, June 28th.
-The shares were sold at an average price of $3.22, for a total value of $32,200.00.
-Following the completion of the sale, the chief technology officer now owns 2,545,291 shares in the company, valued at $8,195,837.02.
-The transaction was disclosed in a filing with the SEC, which is available at the SEC website.
+Taboola.com Ltd. (NASDAQ:TBLA – Free Report) CTO Lior Golan sold 10,000 shares of the company’s stock in a transaction that occurred on Monday, July 3rd.
+The stock was sold at an average price of $3.13, for a total transaction of $31,300.00.
+Following the completion of the sale, the chief technology officer now directly owns 2,545,291 shares of the company’s stock, valued at approximately $7,966,760.83.
+The sale was disclosed in a filing with the SEC, which is accessible through the SEC website.

 Lior Golan also recently made the following trade(s):